heuyklee/heuyklee.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am currently a Ph.D. candidate at Korea Institute of Science and Technology (KAIST).
+1 I am currently a Ph.D. candidate at Korea Institute of Science and Technology (KAIST).
 I have primarily researched computer vision in various application domains, including `medical`, `satellite`, and `facial` imaging fields.

-Initially, I was interested in practical technologies that could benefit people, but over time, I grew an interest in technologies that could bring joy to people.
+Initially, I was interested in practical technologies that could benefit people, but over time, I grew an interest in technologies that not only bring joy to people but also have the potential to fundamentally transform their lives.

 My recent research interests lie in `3D vision` and `computer graphics`, including the Neural Radiance Field (NeRF).
 I believe that emerging technologies like NeRF will fundamentally change the way people capture and store time and space.
 <!-- More specifically, just as people now capture photos and videos and share them with others, I believe that in the future, capturing and sharing three-dimensional spaces will become the norm. -->